-If you are a design professional, the Apartment Design Guidelines for Victoria can assist by providing design guidance and additional explanation of the apartment standards:
+If you are a design professional, the Apartment Design guidelines for Victoria can assist by providing design guidance and additional explanation of the Better Apartments Design Standards.
+The Department has recently updated the Apartment Design Guidelines for Victoria to reflect the updates to the standards:

 The Department completed consultation on the new external amenity standards in September 2019.